Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: System Design

 \subsubsection{Attacker Model}

 An \emph{adversary} aims to establish a cellular link from within a sensitive area without being detected.
 The adversary can use any commercial off-the-shelf (COTS) device that uses a specification-compliant cellular baseband chipset such as smartphones or cellular modules.
 Additionally, the adversary may use any software on such COTS devices, including running in higher privilege mode (e.g., a rooted phone).
-We further assume that the adversary is able to obtain any SIM card (e.g., roaming SIM card) in order to connect any operator in the area.
+We further assume that the adversary is able to obtain any SIM card (e.g., roaming SIM card) in order to connect to any operator in the area.
 We also allow the adversary to interfere with the cell selection mechanism by, e.g., forcing the baseband chip to connect to any visible cell, even if further away or with a worse SNR.

-Finally, we do not allow an attacker to make use of bulky items such as directional antennas, software-defined radios (SDRs), large poles or similar, as any equipment except COTS devices would typically be spotted during inspection when entering the sensitive area.
-Covert attackers with highly configurable equipment such as SDRs are not in scope of this work.
+Finally, we assume the attacker does not use bulky analog radio equipment such as narrow-beam directional antennas, large poles or similar, as any equipment except COTS devices would be spotted during typical entrance inspections in the proposed use cases in the \autoref{sec:introduction}.